davidsday/go-tdd/README.txt

 are stripped by the shell on the command line. go-ttd needs to pass a string to gocyclo, thus the inner single quotes.
 Use them both please.

+The user can also set a Vim global variable g:go_tdd_debug=1 to turn on recording to disk the json output that is being sent to vim. g:go_tdd_debug defaults to 0.

 I see this readme is excessively long..... perhaps some documentation will be a near term project.